Brilliant People – A Short Story – Fantasy / Thriller

 ‘It’s all the fantasies of a little girl’s overactive imagination,’ said Enid.
 ‘You’d better go home before your parents realise you’re missing.
 I’ll put the kettle on and then we’ll see about getting you back to… Gilly?’

-Enid turned around and the girl had vanished.
+Enid turned around only to see that the girl had vanished.
 Her front door was wide open.
 On dithery feet she tottered out after her.
 And, squinting into the mustard haze of the lamplit street, she spotted a little figure breaking into the house opposite.
 Through an open window slipped little sneakers.
-And the girl was gone.

 Douglas was having a fitful sleep.
 He dreamed that zombie cats had stormed his house and were making chocolate chip pancakes in the kitchen.
 Riffling through myriad recipe books.
 Messing up the neat workspace and ruining his pots and pans.